The Budget Guide to Lautoka, Rakiraki & the Suncoast© FijiPocketGuide.com

 How to Get to the Suncoast on a Budget

-The Suncoast is the stretch of coast and highlands in the north of Viti Levu between the towns of Lautoka in the west and Korokou in the east.
-This area of Fiji is well connected to the main airport of Viti Levu, Nadi International Airport, by road, making road transport the best way to get to the Suncoast.
-We’ll go through your best budget options here.
+The Suncoast is the stretch of coast and highlands in the north of Viti Levu between the towns of Lautoka in the west and Korovou in the east.
+This area of Fiji is well connected to the main airport of Viti Levu Nadi International Airport by road, as well as from Suva, making road transport the best way to get to the Suncoast.

 Suncoast via Public Bus

 One of the most affordable ways to get to the Suncoast is via an express bus.
-Express buses run between Lautoka and Suva via the Kings Road, costing FJ$5-FJ$20 each depending on how far you are travelling.
-Buses between Nadi Airport and Lautoka are numerous, where more information can be found at 6 Ways to Get to Nadi (& Get Around Nadi).
+Express buses run between Lautoka and Suva via the Kings Road, costing FJ$5-FJ$30 each depending on how far you are travelling.

 Getting Around the Suncoast by Taxi